edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Rules:

-- Wear a face covering on the premises at all times unless you have a medical exemption including within Summerhall communal areas.
-The rule applies within the work areas, even with exclusive use to ensure the safety for the next user.
+- Wear a face covering on the premises at all times, unless you have a medical exemption.
+This includles within Summerhall corridors and communal areas.
+The rule applies within the work areas, even with exclusive use, to ensure the safety for the next user.
 - Sanitise or wash your hands on arrival.
 Hand sanitiser is provided, and soap and hot water are available in the G1 kitchen.
 - Use your token on all doors, even if they are on the snib.
 This allows us to log your visit for contact tracing.
 - Keep 2m from other users at all times unless they are a member of your household.